cdapio/cdap/cdap-docs/examples-manual/source/index.rst

 - |guides|_ Designed to be completed in 15-30 minutes, these guides provide quick, hands-on instructions for solving basic development tasks with CDAP.

-.. |tutorials| replace:: **Tutorials:**
-.. _tutorials: tutorials/index.html

-- |tutorials|_ Designed to be completed an hour or more, these tutorials provide deeper, in-context explorations of big data application development topics, leaving you ready to implement real-world solutions.

 .. |apps| replace:: **CDAP Apps Repository:**